loyola-chicago-english/graduate-handbook/handbook.md

 All these courses are specially designed for graduate students in humanities disciplines.
 The teaching objective is literacy for research purposes.

-To enroll in a course run by Marquette University, complete the [Midwest Catholic Schools Consortium Application for Admission](https://www.marquette.edu/grad/documents/midwest-catholic-schools-cons.pdf) and send the completed form to the Assistant Dean for Student Academic Services at the LUC Graduate School.
+To enroll in a course run by Marquette University, complete Marquette's [Exchange Application](https://graduate.admissions.marquette.edu/register/mu-exchange).

 Ph.D. students in the Medieval and Renaissance Studies track should watch for announcements from the Newberry Library's [Center for Renaissance Studies](https://www.newberry.org/research/research-centers/renaissance-studies) (CRS), which runs courses and workshops on research tools needed by specialists in these fields.
 For funding queries, contact Loyola's [Faculty Representative](https://www.newberry.org/research/research-centers/renaissance-studies/consortium) to the CRS Consortium.